Southclaws/cj/RULES.md

 Please follow these simple rules:

+- There must be NO chat / discussion in the channel.
-- The advertisement must be solely be based around a SA-MP Server
+- Advertisements must be solely be based around a SA-MP Server.
-- There must be NO unnecessary chat in the channel
+- Your advertisement must ADVERTISE the server, not ask for mappers or developers.
-- Do not spam advertisements - only post once a week or risk being banned from advertising
+- Do not spam advertisements - only post once a week or risk being banned from advertising.
 - Do not PM users from the server with advertisements.
 The #advertisements channel exists for a reason.

 **- Propose A Change -**